aroberts1228/ebdbackup/content/blog/church-websites.md

 Take the time to view your website through the eyes of a total stranger that knows nothing about your church.
 What questions would you want to be answered?
 What information would you like easily available online?
 If you can easily answer *Who*, *What*, *When*, *Where* and *How*, you are on your way to having a good church website.
 Once your site functions well, then you can move into making it look better aesthetically.

 That is all for part 1 about church websites.
-The post for next week will be more about the visual look of your website and tips to make it look it better.
+The post for next week will be more about the visual look of your website and tips to make it look better.
 Below are a few more statistics to help give you an idea of what information is important for your website to have.

 **What people do on the websites of places of worship:**[(Source)](http://www.christianitytoday.com/news/2012/may/new-research-reveals-why-people-visit-church-websites.html "Christianity Today")